garrandall/popular-music-data/tracks/chopped--n--skrewed-t-pain-ludacris.md

 Backbreaker, put you over my knees
 Put you on punishment woman and spank you
 Have you praisin the Lord like THANK YOU
-THANK YOU THANK YOU, Lord I wanna THANK YOU (JESUS~!)
-But have you ever met a woman that'll lead you on
+THANK YOU THANK YOU, Lord I wanna THANK YOU (Jesus) But have you ever met a woman that'll lead you on
 And steer you wrong instead of please you?
 (Yup!)
 Have you singin this song, cause all night long